Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/01_introduction/introduction.rst

     :code_path: constant_expressions.cpp
     :color_path: constant_expressions.color

-My recommendation is to use :cch:`constexpr` and then you don't need to remember all these special rules - they were made before :cch:`constexpr` became the norm.
+My recommendation is to use :cch:`constexpr` and then you don't need to remember all these special rules - they were made to elevate :cch:`const` before :cch:`constexpr` was introduced into the language.
 In C, text-replacing macros have to be used as there is no way to make a constant expression other than writing the literal (obviously C++ code which uses macro for constants is bad code).

 .. admonition:: note
     :class: note